 The Stratocaster is a versatile instrument, and can be used to play all sorts of music, from country to heavy metal.
 Some rock and metal players prefer humbucking pickups for a ‘chunkier’ sound, and Fender cater for this with some models.

-The Stratocaster is a good choice if you want a guitar that will serve you well whatever kind of music you want to play.
+A Stratocaster – or a ‘Stratocaster-style’ guitar – is a good choice if you want a guitar that will serve you well whatever kind of music you want to play.

 Famous Stratocaster users: